jonnygrant/compile_assert/README.md

 main4.c - demonstrates compile_assert ensuring all indices accessing an array remain within the specified bounds of the array.

-main5.c - demonstrate compile_assert checking array access via annother array of offset indices into that array are within bounds.
+main5.c - demonstrate compile_assert checking array access via another array of offset indices into that array are within bounds.

 main6.c - demonstrate compile_assert checking a TGA image data file header is valid.